 Why not take an iconic story and flip the characters around.
-Instead of the beautiful princess kssing the frog, why not make it the handsome prince?
-Another flip on this would be to take a well known movie and reverse the characters.
-In Witness for example, rather than having Harrison Ford going to the Amish community as he is pursued by the Mafia, why not make it the story of the 12 year old boy who travels to Philadelphia and is corrupted by the Mafia.
+Instead of the beautiful princess kissing the frog, why not make it the handsome prince?
+Another flip on this would be to take a well-known movie and reverse the characters.
+In Witness for example, rather than having Harrison Ford going to the Amish community as he is pursued by the Mafia, why not make it the story of the 12-year-old boy who travels to Philadelphia and is corrupted by the Mafia.

 6. Reverse budgeting

 Robert Rodriguez did this with great style when he made El Mariachi – his famous first film.
 He made a list of all the stuff he could get cheap, the actors he knew and the locations he could get for free and then he cooked up the story based on the fact that his actor had a dog and could play the guitar.

 Create two characters and put them in a location they can’t leave and see what happens.

 8. Look it up, then make it up

 Research is a great way to find ideas.
 Make a list of your favourite theories or ideas and research them.
 I’m sure that some great ideas will pop up.